directus-labs/guest-authoring/directus-job-board-platform/index.md

 ---
 title: 'Building a Job Board Platform with Directus and SolidStart.js'
-description: 'Learn how to build a job board portal with Directus and SolidStart.js.
-You'll learn how to register new users, login, and perform create, read, update, and delete operations (CRUD) on Directus.'
+description: 'Learn how to build a job board platform with Directus and SolidStart.js.
+You'll learn how to register new users, login, and perform operations on your data.'
 author:
   name: 'Ndoma Precious'
   avatar_file_name: './ndoma-precious.png'
 ---

 In this tutorial, you'll learn to build a job board portal using Directus and SolidStart.js.
 We'll cover user registration, login, and working with data in Directus.
 You'll create a complete job board with listing, application, and management features for both jobs and applications.
-This guide will provide you with the skills to combine Directus's backend capabilities with SolidStart.js's reactive frontend, to build a job portal web application.
+This guide will provide you with the skills to combine Directus's backend capabilities with SolidStart.js' reactive frontend.

 ## Before You Start

 You will need:

 - [Node.js v18](https://nodejs.org/) or above installed on your computer.